aspose-words/Aspose.Words-Documentation/en/net/faq/_index.md

 Aspose.Words for .NET covers most of the popular development environments and deployment platforms.
 Its API can be used to develop applications for a wide range of operating systems such as Windows, Linux, and Mac OS, and various platforms.

-For details, see the ["Product Overview"](/words/net/product-overview/) page and the ["Platforms and Interoperability"](/words/net/platforms-and-interoperability/) section.
+For details, see the [Product Overview](/words/net/product-overview/) page and the [Platforms and Interoperability](/words/net/platforms-and-interoperability/) section.

 ------